vorburger/vorburger.ch-Notes/linux/coreos/README.md

 `ls /sys/firmware/efi/` existence proves that CoreOS ISO booted as UEFI.

+## Containers

+`podman run -d --name hello-app -p 9090:8080 gcr.io/google-samples/hello-app:1.0` runs https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/tree/master/hello-app on http://localhost:9090.

+`podman generate systemd --new -n hello-app > ~/.config/systemd/user/hello-app.service` produces a proposed systemd service unit file.

+`systemctl --user start hello-app` starts it. systemd automatically restarts this container.
+Test this e.g. by doing `podman stop hello-app` - it comes back!
+(You may however want to tweak the `TimeoutStopSec=7`, and perhaps change the generated `Restart=on-failure` to `Restart=always` so that even an "orderly" (`exit 0`) container stop causes restarts.)

+`systemctl --user status hello-app` shows podman logs, but NOT the container's logs.
+Adding `--log-driver=journald` to `podman run` _and remember to `systemctl --user daemon-reload`_ before a `systemctl --user restart hello-app` and `status` will show the container's logs.
+(An older alternative was to instead remove `-d` **AND** `Type=forking`; but that approach seems to consume more memory, according to systemctl status.
+Makes sense, right?)

+`journalctl --user -u hello-app` shows a full longer log than `systemctl status`.

+`podman run ... --read-only`, with or without `--read-only-tmpfs`, are other options possibly of interest.

+`systemctl --user enable --now hello-app` enables the unit to auto-start.
+Test this e.g. by doing `systemctl reboot` and seeing it still run.

+_TODO `loginctl enable-linger` may be required for personal users, e.g. on Silverblue desktop (but not on CoreOS)._

 ## Personal User

 Let's set-up another user than `core`, which does not have root, that we use for development, and under which we can later run containers,